ThomasKatsavos/BasicWeatherWebAppExample/README.md

 ## Introduction
 This is my first attempt to build a web application from scratch, that's why I chose a simple and common concept.
 It is supposed to work as a template for future more complex projects.
-The application will consist of a web page with a search bar that presents the current weather data for a selected area (propably by city name).
+The application will consist of a web page with a search bar that presents the current weather data for a selected area (using a city or village name).
-(To be updated)

 ## Technical Characteristics
 For the development of this web app I am going to use the Django framework (Python-Based) and the following programming and markup languages: